Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Quicklash**

-    When you take the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a whip or weighted chain you are holding.
+    When you take the :d20-attack:**Attack Action** and attack with a one-handed weapon, you can use a :rsc-bonus-action:**Bonus Action** to attack with a whip or weighted chain you are holding.